Korchy/blender_external_module_install/README.md

-# Psycopg2 module install to Blender
+# Install external modules to Blender

 With these scripts, you can install external Python modules (which are not included in the base distributive) to Blender